doTTTTT/android-custom-menu/README.md

-# Android CustomMenu - Alpha
+# Android CustomMenu

-This is currently in progress, you can test it, if you want.
+Just idea I have.

 It's a CustomMenu for Android.
 That will take `NavigationView` place.